Kibosh (Casper the Friendly Ghost): Casper's Scare School

-Video Games
+Video games

 Casper: Friends Around the World

-In Casper: Friends Around the World, Kibosh is disgusted by Casper playing with his new child friends outside Whipstaff Manor, thinking he is too chummy with "fleshies" and decides to isolate them all as punishment.
+In Casper: Friends Around the World, Kibosh is disgusted by Casper and uncles playing with their new child friends outside Whipstaff Manor, thinking they are too chummy with "fleshies" and decides to isolate them all as punishment.
 He uses a machine to transport each child to their respective home country, and brainwashes the Ghostly Trio into serving him, each one guarding a piece to the device that will send them all back to Whipstaff.
 Casper treks the globe searching for the children in their home countries, finding map pieces of the next country to visit, and freeing his uncles from Kibosh's hypnosis.
 Eventually, Casper saves both the Trio and the children and receives all three parts for the Return-Home device.
 If he collects every friendship crystal in the game, he refuses to return to Whipstaff Manor until he teaches Kibosh a lesson.
 He tracks him down to Atlantis where they engage in combat, with Casper being the victor.
-He offers Kibosh a choice to be friendly and turn his life around, which Kibosh turns down and claims that it is not over between them.
+He offers Kibosh a chance to be friendly and turn his life around, which Kibosh turns down and vows to keep a close eye on Casper.
 Kibosh retreats to the Spirit World while Casper, the Ghostly Trio, and the children are all transported back to Whipstaff Manor.
 If Casper fails to collect every friendship crystal, he returns straight to Whipstaff Manor but he wonders where Kibosh is hiding.

 Casper: Spirit Dimensions

 Kibosh is at his most villainous in Casper: Spirit Dimensions.
 He overthrows the Guardian of Light and becomes the Spirit World's new emperor, and then plans to add the Mortal World to his Undead Empire.
-Wendy the Good Little Witch calls Casper over to help her defy him, but Kibosh does not think that Casper would be of a threat to him and just leaves him without fighting him, thinking he would never free all four dimensions that make up the Spirit World from his rule.
-However, once Casper frees three out the four dimensions, Kibosh gets furious and desperate, and decides to kidnap Wendy and take her with him to the Guardian of Light's castle in the fourth and final Spirit Dimension.
+Wendy the Good Little Witch calls Casper over to help her defy him, but Kibosh does not think that Casper would be of a threat to him and just leaves him without fighting him, thinking he would never save all four dimensions that make up the Spirit World from his rule.
+However, once Casper saves three out the four dimensions, Kibosh gets furious and desperate, and decides to kidnap Wendy and take her with him to the Guardian of Light's castle in the fourth and final Spirit Dimension.
 With the help of Wendy's friend Vanessa, Casper hijacks a ghost pirate ship owned by Captain Pegleg Potbelly, and uses it to get to the castle.
 Once there, he frees the Guardian of Light, who unlocks the door to her throne room where Kibosh and Wendy are waiting for him.
-The two ghosts engage in combat, with Casper almost achieving victory, until Kibosh absorbs all the castle's energy and becomes the biggest, strongest, and deadliest ghost in existence.
-Casper still defeats him regardless and saves Wendy, and the Guardian of Light banishes Kibosh to The Dark with no chance of return.
+The two ghosts engage in battle, with Casper almost achieving victory, until Kibosh absorbs all the castle's energy and becomes the biggest, strongest, and deadliest ghost in existence.
+Casper still defeats him regardless and frees Wendy, and the Guardian of Light banishes Kibosh to The Dark with no chance of return.
 Undeterred, Kibosh vows never to underestimate Casper again, and begins planning his escape from The Dark.